stuartshay/nyc-landmarks-vector-db/memory-bank/techContext.md

 2. **Pinecone Service**: Essential for vector storage and search
 3. **Google Cloud Secret Store**: Essential for credential management
 4. **Azure Blob Storage**: Essential for PDF access
-5. **PostgreSQL Database**: Essential for landmark data
+5. **PostgreSQL Database**: Essential for landmark data (if using direct database access)
+6. **CoreDataStore API**: Alternative source for landmark data

 ### Internal Integration Points
+1. **Database Abstraction Layer**: Allows switching between data sources
-1. **Existing Postgres Database**: Need to query landmark data
+2. **Existing Postgres Database**: Option for direct query of landmark data
+3. **CoreDataStore API**: Alternative for accessing landmark data
-2. **Existing API**: May need to integrate with other NYC landmark services
+4. **Existing API**: May need to integrate with other NYC landmark services
-3. **Frontend Applications**: Will consume the new vector search and chat APIs
+5. **Frontend Applications**: Will consume the new vector search and chat APIs

 ## Monitoring and Maintenance